mrjgreen/blog/content/post/ofs-documentation.md

 <!--more-->
 In fact it's no big revelation to go a step further and say that this kind of documentation is down right harmful.
-We know how difficult it is to get our heads round a project, without being misled by dodgey diagrams.
+We know how difficult it is to get our heads round a project, without being misled by dodgy diagrams.
 It can also prevent teams from wanting to improve applications ("If I change this, then I'll have to edit those awful docs!").

 ## Avoiding Documentation